blaubird/lumi-v3-stella/WhatsApp Integration.md

 - **Parameters:**
     - `hub.mode`: Must be `subscribe`.
     - `hub.challenge`: A unique string provided by Meta that needs to be echoed back.
-    - `hub.verify_token`: A token configured in the system (loaded from `VERIFY_TOKEN` environment variable) that must match the token configured in Meta's developer console.
+    - `hub.verify_token`: A token configured in the system (loaded from `WEBHOOK_VERIFY_TOKEN` environment variable) that must match the token configured in Meta's developer console.
 - **Process:** Upon receiving a `GET` request with the correct `mode` and `verify_token`, the system responds with the `hub.challenge` string, confirming the webhook's authenticity.

 ## Incoming Message Handling